International Treks (ITreks)

 ITreks are student-run and some of the trips have received partial financial support from McDonough’s MBA Alumni Advisory Council (MAAC), and other donors.
 McDonough student organizations periodically submit their ITrek applications and, once approved, the MBA student community can register to them following the student organizations’ instructions.

-The MBA Program Office and the Global Business Initiative provide operational guidelines through the ITreks Committee.
+The MBA Program Office and McDonough’s Office of Global Operations provide operational guidelines through the ITreks Committee.
 Recent ITrek locations include: Colombia, Israel, Mexico and Tanzania.

 Most ITreks are run by the collection of over 40 approved student organizations.